 The Integrated Visual Studies concentration is an ideal program for students to develop skills as makers and thinkers.
 By making work and interpreting images from visual art, photography, film, television, and commercial imagery, students learn to analyze visual communication from a variety of aesthetic, theoretical, scientific, economic, sociological and historical viewpoints.
 Students take a relatively equal ratio of studio and academic classes that foster critical awareness of how society is reflected and produced through visual means in the 21st century.
 Integrated Visual Studies students have the curricular flexibility to pursue interdisciplinary academic interests in combination with explorations in the theoretical and technical aspects of art making within a studio practice.

 - Knowledge of the tools and techniques of art historical research and scholarship.

 - Communication skills, original thinking, art historical interpretation, and research skills in written form, resulting in a work of original scholarship.

 - Communication skills, original thinking, art historical interpretation, and research skills in oral form.

 - General knowledge of the monuments and principal artists of global art, including a broad understanding of historical monuments as well as the art of the 20th and 21st centuries.

 - Adequate mastery of a foreign language to support research through the reading of primary source materials.

 - Communication skills in written and oral form with precision, cogency, and rhetorical force.

-- The ability to explain and defend creative/research effectively and rationally; advocating for their world view.
+- The ability to explain and defend their creative work and research effectively and rationally, and the ability to advocate for their world view.